Sol: What's that?

 - The reason why many players favour Shotgun Infiltrators in the multiplayer, being capable of cloaking so they can flank enemies, allowing them to open fire at point blank range.
 Combined with the damage from stealth bonus, most enemies get blown away in one hit.

-- The Krogan are nearly aways seen weilding shotguns.
+- The Krogan are nearly always seen wielding shotguns.
 It's commonly theorised by the fans that this is because they have problems seeing long-distance, since their wide-set eyes would preclude binocular vision.
-Understandable since they evolved as prey on a Death World.
+Understandable since they evolved as prey on the Death World of Tuchanka.

 - Deus Ex has two versions, the sawn-off and Assault Shotgun.
 Both can fire either standard buckshot, which rains hell on organic targets, and sabot rounds, which are armour-piercing.
 The former is slightly more powerful, but extremely slow and has little ammo.
 The latter trades a small amount of power for being essentially a buckshot machine gun, being heavily based on the game's assault rifle (they have the same 2x2 allocation in the inventory screen, and a generally similar look and feel).
 Both are worth having, though the latter more-so by the end of the game.
 Adding on the laser sight somehow makes it 100% accurate; wherever the dot is, the pellets will hit, even if it is across the map.